xd-tayde/mcanvas/README.md

 prepare background-image；

-bg: optional ，如果不填，则使用 默认参数；
+bg: optional ，default: init-bg；

+> if you use `mc.background(bg)` before , then you can use `mc.background()` to reset to the init background. otherwise,
-> can init background-image without params if you `mc.background(bg)` before, it can reset to the init background;
+> init background-image without params if you use `mc.background(bg)` before, it can reset to the init background;

 params: